Conversational AI vs Chatbots: How Do They Actually Compare?

 Most chatbots do one thing well: deflect.
 They answer an FAQ, drop a calendar link, and call it a day.
 That works fine if the goal is to reduce support tickets.
 It does not work if the goal is to turn an inbound lead into a booked call with a real human.

 Meera is not a chatbot.
-It is a lead conversion platform that uses conversational AI to do the work a rep would do if a rep had unlimited time and could text back in 15 seconds at 2am.
+Meera is a lead conversion platform that uses conversational AI over SMS and voice to do the work a rep would do if a rep had unlimited time and could text back in 15 seconds at 2 am.
 Here is the difference in practice:

 2. Qualification, not just deflection.
 A basic chatbot tells the lead what office hours are.
 Meera figures out whether the lead is actually a fit, gathers the details a rep would need, and surfaces only the leads worth a human's time.